supahgreg/tt-rss-web-static/docs/wiki/InstallationNotes.md

     Podman is not Docker.
 Please don't report issues when using Podman or podman-compose.

 This setup uses PostgreSQL and runs tt-rss using several containers as outlined below.
-In a production environment I suggest using an external [Patroni cluster](https://patroni.readthedocs.io/en/latest/) instead of a single `db` container.
+We recommend using an external [Patroni cluster](https://patroni.readthedocs.io/en/latest/) instead of a single `db` container in production deployments.

 ## Verifying signatures